 3D modeling is widely known everywhere and used in countless mediums, ranging from architectural, illustrations, video games, engineering, and advertising.
 This technical term is also used on the web, where rendering contains 3D modeling along with web development.
 There are several 3D file formats available for 3D models, including separate options merely used in specialized labs and well-known formats available in most digital devices.
 Let’s take a brief overview of the following 3D file formats that are relevant to designing and rendering 3D models:

 - 3D file formats for web applications

 - 3D file formats for architectural visualization

-The glTF format supports some unique options for Android users .
+The glTF format supports some unique options for Android users.
 Since the format is read-only, you cannot edit them without using 3D modeling software.
 It is a royalty-free specification for rendering a real-time 3D scene.
-It reduces the runtime process needed to unpack and utilize assets, which making it an enforcing choice for real-time 3D rendering.
+It reduces the runtime process needed to unpack and utilize assets, which makes it an enforcing choice for real-time 3D rendering.

-Over the past few decades, the graphic designers have developed different techniques for 3D rendering.
+Over the past few decades, graphic designers have developed several techniques for 3D rendering.
 Some of the popular methods include ray tracing, rasterization, ray-casting, and rendering equations.
 Each technique has distinctive advantages and deficiencies.
-3DS, FBX, OBJ and 3DM are some typical 3D rendering formats for web applications.
+3DS, FBX, OBJ, and 3DM are some typical 3D rendering formats for web applications.

 Revit is known as one of the most advanced architectural software.
-RVT, RFA, RTE, RFT are the native file formats of it.
+RVT, RFA, RTE, RFT are its native file formats.

 There are many 3D modeling file formats, but you can choose according to your needs.
 Some formats are specific to the modeling tool, limiting coherence when sharing projects with designers using different software.
 However, you can find neutral formats, such as STL, FBX, OBJ, COLLADA, and IGES, among others.
 These formats can be used across several tools and suit almost any workflow.
 You should know the pros and cons of each format before you start rendering 3D models.